ArchiveBox/ArchiveBox/README.md

 ## Archive Layout

-All of ArchiveBox's state (including the SQLite DB, archived assets, config, logs, etc.) is stored in a single folder called the "ArchiveBox Data Folder".
+All of ArchiveBox's state (SQLite DB, archived assets, config, logs, etc.) is stored in a single folder called the "ArchiveBox Data Folder".
-Data folders can be created anywhere (`~/archivebox` or `$PWD/data` as seen in our examples), and you can create more than one for different collections.
+Data folders can be created anywhere (`~/archivebox` or `$PWD/data` as seen in our examples), and you can create as many data folders as you want to hold different collections.

 <br/>
 <details>